 data z1; set z(where=(compfuzz(x,5.2,1e-10)=0)); run;

-Under MVS, the output from this DATA step will be as follows:
+Under MVS, the output from this DATA step is as follows:

 NOTE: There were 2 observations read from the data set WORK.Z.
 WHERE COMPFUZZ(x, 5.2, 1E-10)=0; NOTE: The data set WORK.Z1 has 2 observations and 1 variables.